LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #8: INTELLECTUAL CURIOSITY

-A critical attribute of good, effective and responsible leaderships is curiosity.
+A critical attribute of good, effective and responsible leadership is curiosity.
 Curiosity is nicely described as the ‘starting point of interest”.
-We encourage our students to be intellectually curious.
+We encourage our students to be intellectually curious and just about every aspect of LBD programming encourages curiosity.
 In our effort to ‘cultivate the curious mind’ we encourage and facilitate student attendance of events such as conferences, symposia and workshops.
 As well, the Leadership by Design program hosts interesting guest speakers and regularly interrogates important issues.
 Encouraging student pursuit of deeper knowledge is ongoing.

 INTELLECTUAL CURIOSITY